Kleidukos/munihac-2024-effectful/slides.md

 ```

 ::: notes
-Offering good ergonomics to replace your bare ReaderT or your MTL constraints
+Offering good ergonomics to replace your bare ReaderT or your MTL constraints.

+The Eff monad has instances for MonadThrow, MonadCatch, MonadMask, and `MonadBaseControl IO`, so you don't have to specify them manually.
 :::

 ---